nckackerman/Tank-d/README.md

 <b>Important!

 The executable is unsigned and consequently your computer will warn you that you're opening something made by an unknown publisher.
 You can safely ignore the warning and open tank'd.exe anyways.
-Removing the warning would require paying a yearly fee that is not practical for this side project.</b>
+Removing the warning would require paying a yearly fee that is not practical for this project.</b>

 # F.A.Q
 Can I use this code?